microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/build_test_ship/environments.rst

 The test environment runs the most recent Office Online code available.
 This does mean that you may see features there that are not yet available in production.
 However, the WOPI interactions between Office Online and your WOPI host should not differ dramatically between test and production.
-In addition, as part of the :ref:`'Go Live' process <go live>` you'll be given production access to verify your integration behaves as expected in that environment prior to release.
+In addition, as part of the :ref:`Launch process <shipping>` you'll be given production access to verify your integration behaves as expected in that environment prior to release.

 Because builds are deployed frequently to this environment, you may see regressions in behavior.
 However, the